Kari Ayam: Indonesian Chicken Curry Recipe

 These three always pop up in the required ingredients.

-And the Kari Ayam recipe that Iโm sharing here is rooted in the Sumatran one where my dad was from.
+And the Kari Ayam recipe that I’m sharing here is rooted in the Sumatran one from where my dad was born.

 The Usual Ingredients For Chicken Curry